Hundreds Of Flights Cancelled, Thousands More Delayed As Winter Storm Moves East

 Storm Systems Crashing Across Country Turn Post-Holiday Travel Into A Slog

-The National Weather Service said the inclement weather stems from a powerful transcontinental storm that has hammered the western U.S..
-During Thanksgiving, it moved east and is now expected to bring up to 12 inches of snow to parts of the Great Lakes region.
+The National Weather Service said the inclement weather stems from a powerful transcontinental storm that has hammered the western U.S. During Thanksgiving, it moved east and is now expected to bring up to 12 inches of snow to parts of the Great Lakes region.

-Lara Pagano, a meteorologist for the NWS, told NPR's Newscast Unit that the hazardous storm will likely shift into New England states by late Sunday and develop into a nor'easter.
+The hazardous storm is likely to shift into New England states by late Sunday and develop into a nor'easter, according to Lara Pagano, a meteorologist for the NWS.

 "We're seeing values upwards of 8 to 12 inches and even along the Catskills and higher terrain, we're seeing values upwards of towards 15 inches in that area," Pagano said regarding expected snowfall in New York and Maine.